Florida Expungements and Sealings

 Q13.
 How many times can a person have his or her Florida criminal record expunged or sealed?

 A13.
-Under Florida law only once - unless he/she had a record expunged as a juvenile through a diversion program.
+Under Florida law only one arrest or series of arrests related to a single bad act - unless he/she had a record expunged as a juvenile through a diversion program.
 Additionally, mistaken arrests may be administratively expunged without using your one opportunity.

 KEY POINT: Florida law only restricts expungements and sealings done in this state.
 You can still have had an expungement outside the State of Florida.